 Lewy Bodies Dementia is a type of dementia characterized by the presence of Lewy Bodies, which are nervous system inclusions.
 These can mimic symptoms such as Parkinson’s as well as typical Alzheimer’s.

 Caring for a loved one suffering from one of these debilitating diseases requires caregivers that are knowledgeable and sensitive to those with these afflictions.
-Angel Companions is fortunate to have a large number of skilled caregivers with extensive experience in caring for patients with Alzheimer’s.
+Angel Companions Senior Care is fortunate to have a large number of skilled caregivers in Atlanta with extensive experience in caring for patients with Alzheimer’s.

 Our caregivers are trained to deal with verbal and physical aggression.
 They know when and how to diffuse confrontation which normally resolves itself in minutes.
-Caregivers know that it is most important to provide a calming approach to all care.
+In home caregivers know that it is most important to provide a calming approach to all care.

 Our caregivers are trained to: